Overnight storms brought heavy rain and damaging lightning

 LUDLOW, Mass.
 (WWLP) – Showers and thunderstorms moved through western Massachusetts very early Thursday morning.
 They brought very heavy rain along with thunder and lightning.

-“At about 2:30 started out with some lightning in the distance and then we had a very large lightning strike near by, which woke everybody up in the neighborhood and set a couple of car alarms off,” said Matthew Chenier of Holyoke.
+“At about 2:30 a.m. started out with some lightning in the distance and then we had a very large lightning strike nearby, which woke everybody up in the neighborhood and set a couple of car alarms off,” said Matthew Chenier of Holyoke.

 Lightning struck two homes in Ludlow.
 One home on Winsor Street caught on fire and another home on Allison Lane was also damaged.